patters-match/gba-emu-compilation-builders/README.md

 - Optional overrides of file paths
 - Boot to BIOS support
 - Auto-detection of ROM types for emulators that support multiple types (SMS/GG, PCE/ISO)
-- Region options and PAL timings are now autodetected based on ROM naming
+- Region options and PAL timings are now auto-detected based on ROM naming
 - Blank ```.sav``` SRAM save files of the appropriate size can now be created automatically using the ```-sav``` option
 - ```.pat``` files for EZ-Flash IV firmware 2.0 (to force 64KB SRAM saves) can now be created automatically using the ```-pat``` option
 - Patch file data is encoded within the script body - no external dependency